Born In: Peterhof, Saint Petersburg, Russia

-He knew four languages: English, German, French and Russian.
+He knew four languages: English, German, French, and Russian.
 Among his tutors were Pierre Gilliard, who taught him French, and Charles Sydney Gibbes, who taught English.
 However, his education was often hampered by his protracted illness.
-Later, he turned somewhat lazy without much interest in books.
+Later, he became somewhat lazy without much interest in books.

 Intellectually mature for his age, he liked to think and wonder.
-Although he was not much inclined academically, he would often ask penetrating questions that testified his high intellect.
+Although he was not much inclined academically, he would often ask penetrating questions that gave a glimpse of his sharp intellect.

 Although he attended royal duties, he did not seem to enjoy them.
 According to his tutor Pierre Gilliard, when some peasants came to see him with gifts, Andrey Derevenko told them to kneel before him.
 It greatly embarrassed the young Tsesarevich and he was happy when it was over.

 An amiable child, he was good at bonding with others.
 In 1915, Tsar Nicholas II took him to the military headquarters at Stavaka so that he could observe the military lifestyle.
 There, he captivated the men with his youthful energy and simplicity, winning the hearts of one and all.